colinfaivre/chess-legal-moves/docs/chess-legal-moves.game._constructor_.md

 ## Game.(constructor)

-Constructs a new instance of the `Game` class
+The class constructor to build a Game instance

 <b>Signature:</b>